cf-platform-eng/tile-generator/README.md

 `docker-app`.
 This option is appropriate for docker-wrapper 12-factor apps that delegate their persistence to bound services.

 Docker applications that require persistent storage can not be deployed into the Elastic Runtime.
 These can be deployed to separate BOSH-managed VMs instead by using the `docker-bosh` type:

 <pre>
 - name: docker-bosh1
   type: docker-bosh
-  image: test/dockerimage
   cpu: 5
   memory: 4096
   ephemeral_disk: 4096
   persistent_disk: 2048
   instances: 1
   manifest: |
-    test-key1: testValue1
-    test-key2: testValue2
-    test-key3: testValue3
-    test-key4: testValue4
     containers:
     - name: redis
       image: "redis"